Inducing syntactic cut-elimination for indexed nested sequents: Intermediate logics

 \section{Intermediate logics}

-Nested sequent calculi have been presented for intuitionistic logic~Ip~\cite{Fit14} and also for extensions of intuitionistic logic with modalities~\cite{Str13FOSSACS,MarStr14AIML}.
 Logics between classical and intuitionistic logic are called \textit{intermediate logics}.
-We are not aware of any nested sequent calculi for intermediate logics.
-A labelled sequent calculus~$\labI$ (Fig.~\ref{fig_labI}) has been presented~\cite{DycNeg12} for propositional intuitionistic logic and extended via structural rules to capture those intermediate logics whose Kripke semantics are defined by geometric formulae.
-In this section we show how to use~$\labI$ to obtain an INS calculi for suitable intermediate logics.
+While nested sequent calculi have been presented for intuitionistic logic~Ip~\cite{Fit14} and recently also for extensions of intuitionistic logic with modalities~\cite{Str13FOSSACS,MarStr14AIML}, we are not aware of any nested sequent calculi for intermediate logics.
+In contrast, a LS calculus~$\labI$~\cite{DycNeg12} (Fig.~\ref{fig_labI}) for propositional intuitionistic logic was extended via structural rules to capture those intermediate logics whose Kripke semantics are defined by geometric formulae.

-The INS calculus~$\INSI$ (Fig.~\ref{fig_INSI}) is obtained from the rules of~$\labI$ by translating each~$\LTSE$ into an~INS.
-By similar argument to Sec.~\ref{sec_results} we can show that the cut-rule is eliminable from~$\labI$ while preserving $\LTSE$-derivations.
-Analogous to Sec.~\ref{sec_Geach_derivations}, an INS calculus can be obtained for intermediate logics that are defined by geometric formulae~$f(h,i,j,k)$~(\ref{Geach-fo}) via the addition of the INS rule corresponding to~$\rho(h,i,j,k)$.
-We showed how to compute the INS rule in the previous section.
+In this section we show how to use~$\labI$ to obtain an INS calculi for intermediate logics whose frame semantics are defined by first-order formulae of the form~(\ref{Geach-fo}).
+From the corresponding~$(h,i,j,k)$ we obtain labelled sequent rule~$\L(h,i,j,k)$ and INS rule~$\I(h,i,j,k)$.
+The INS calculus~$\INSI$ (Fig.~\ref{fig_INSI}) is obtained from the rules of~$\labI$ by translating each~$\LTSE$ into an~INS using the LTSE-to-INS map from the previous section.
+By a similar argument to that in Sec.~\ref{sec_results} we can show that the cut rule is eliminable from~$\labI$ while preserving $\LTSE$-derivations.
+In this way we can obtain a 1:1 correspondence between LTSE-derivations in~$\labI+\{ \L(h,i,j,k) | (h,i,j,k)\in S \}$ and derivations in $\INSI + \{ \I(h,i,j,k) | (h,i,j,k) \in S \}$ for finite $S\subset\mathbb{N}^{4}$.